Naramata Water System

 2017 Naramata Water System Rehabilitation Project

-The objective of the 2017 Naramata Water System (NWS)Upgrade Project was the replacement of about 5 kilometers of deteriorating water main including appurtenances, 22 fire hydrants, and 165 service connections within the NWS.
-The sections water main were chosen for replacement based on the Regional District's Asset Management Investment Plan (AMIP) as well as the Average Annual Life Cycle Investment (AALCI) for the NWS.
-The four sections included: Naramata Road and side roads, Hayman and Lower Debeck Road, Juniper Drive, and Lower Old Main.
+The 2017 Naramata Water System (NWS)Upgrade Project involved the replacement of about 5 kilometers of deteriorating water main.
+The water main sections were chosen for replacement based on the Regional District's Asset Management Investment Plan (AMIP) and the Average Annual Life Cycle Investment (AALCI) for the NWS.
+The four sections replaced included: Naramata Road and side roads, Hayman and Lower Debeck Road, Juniper Drive, and Lower Old Main.

-Ecora Engineering and Resource Group Ltd. (ECORA) were awarded the contract for engineering and contract administration services for the project.
-The Regional District then worked with ECORA to finalize a design, obtain permits, and develop a work plan to compete the upgrade work.
-Grizzly Excavating (Grizzly) was awarded the Naramata Road and side roads contract, H & M Excavating was awarded the contract for Juniper Drive, and Twin Con was awarded the Hayman Road, Lower Debeck and the Lower Old Main contract.
+Ecora Engineering and Resource Group Ltd. (ECORA) completed the engineering and contract administration services for the project.
+Three contractors were hired to complete the construction.
+Grizzly Excavating (Grizzly) for Naramata Road and side roads contract, H & M Excavating on Juniper Drive, and Twin Con for Hayman Road, Lower Debeck and the Lower Old Main.

-Construction in all four areas begin on July 17, 2017.
-Much of the water main that has been replaced was the original Asbestos-Cement (AC) pipe dating back to 1958.
-The majority of water main work was completed over the next 4 months and in that time approximately 4.4 kilometers of new water main and 22,800m2 of asphalt were replaced.
-The remainder of the watermain replacement and roadwork for this project was completed in the spring of 2018.
+Construction in all areas started on July 17, 2017.
+The majority of the work was completed over the next 4 months with approximately 4.4 kilometers of new water main installed.
+The remainder of the watermain replacement and roadwork was completed in the spring of 2018.

 The total cost for this project was just under $4.7 Million.